 - The AARP “Home Fit” Guide offers a simple checklist for consumers to use to ease them into the idea that their home may need some improvements.
 This focuses on the best practices approach rather than identifying any weaknesses or deficiencies in the design.

 - Here is an InterNACHI Checklist used by Home Inspectors with many options for noting improvements that might be desired and published on the International Association of Home Inspectors (InterNACHI) website.

-OTs should develop a safety assessment form that works for them that they can use to provide an initial service for aging-in-place clients – whether any additional work is done or not.
+OTs should develop a safety assessment form that works for them to use to provide an initial service for aging in place clients – whether any additional work is done or not.
 A professional functional assessment that an OT or PT performs for a client will factor into an overall strategy for home improvements but may be more specific than a spatial study to identify mobility and other concerns.

 There are additional apps and resources for locating and using home assessment forms.
 Just be sure to find one that works for you and your clients.
 Feel free to create your own.
 If you want a turnkey package with instructions and coaching, Age Safe America offers such a program.
 Just be sure to mention that you learned about it here.